Enhancing Practitioner Skills Through Simulation

 Visits to the Simulation Center are enhanced by artwork from local artist groups.
 Paintings, drawings and collages are displayed in the lobby and patient rooms.
 This provides a welcoming feel to the Center and provides local artists with a venue for their work to be viewed by hundreds of Center trainees.
 The artwork can also be purchased at the discretion of the artist.

-Artwork has been provided by Derry Township High School students, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine faculty and staff, and local professional artists.
+Artwork has been provided by area schools including Derry Township and Harrisburg High Schools, Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine faculty and staff, and local professional artists.
 The display pieces are selected by a committee and are displayed in the Center for three months.
 An evening reception is frequently held at the beginning of a display period to allow family, friends and the general public to view the artwork and meet the artists.

 High School Programs